Part 3 of 5: Continued from a Previous post

-The Affordable Care Act website release is an example of a project that was absent a shared vision.
+The Affordable Care Act website release is an example of a project absent a shared vision.
 Why?
-There was no agreed upon success criteria.
-Consultants and Department of Health all saw the website, and it’s goals differently.
+There were no agreed-upon success criteria.
+Consultants and the Department of Health saw the website and its goals differently.
 The leadership was lacking, and communication was poor.
-Combine that with a back-end team that was disconnected with everyone – and the result was a massive initiative that fell flat on its face.
+Combine that with a back-end team disconnected from everyone – and the result was a massive initiative that fell flat on its face.

-When an organization purchases a software for many departments, without a shared understanding of the value of the software – the first department to embrace the technology usually modifies the definition of value to fit their needs.
-The problem can sometimes manifest into Anarchy as different departments fight for a competing vision.
-However, what happens more often is the other departments don’t embrace the purchased software.
-They don’t see their uses cases or can’t agree with the altered vision, so they disengage.
+When an organization purchases software for many departments without a shared understanding of its value, the first department to embrace the technology usually modifies the definition of value to fit its needs.
+The problem can sometimes manifest into Burueacratic Anarchy as different departments fight for a competing vision.
+The result is that the other departments don’t embrace the purchased software.
+They disengage because they don’t see their use cases or agree with the altered vision.
 So they chose not to implement the software.
-And the one department that did implement is now left with a solution that is way to large for just them.
+This typically results in one department owning a software solution that is too complex and too large for their needs.

-Though a Pressure for Change is still essential, a Vision that is shared and sustained is critical to implementing software that may have been intended to break down silos and create a more collaborative organization.
+Though Pressure for Change is still essential, a shared and sustained vision is critical to implementing software intended to break down silos and create a more collaborative organization.
 Still – it’s the value that needs to be measured.
-And without all of the departments bought into the vision, the measurable value will remain elusive.
+And without all of the departments buying into the vision, the measurable value will remain elusive.

 For more on the Affordable Care Act Website launch – here’s a report from the Washington Post.